PiBrewing/craftbeerpi4-documentation/master/development.md

 ```

-CraftbeeerPi4 is creating a folder with the name cbpi4-testplugin whcih has the follwoing structure:
+CraftbeeerPi4 is creating a folder with the name cbpi4-testplugin which has the follwoing structure:

 ```
 pi@raspberrypi:~ $ cd cbpi4-testplugin/